 Behavioural marketing vs contextual marketing

-Behavioural marketing and contextual marketing aren’t the same thing.
-Both aim to show people more relevant marketing messages, but only behavioural marketing uses a person’s data to achieve this.
+Behavioral marketing and contextual marketing aren't the same thing.
+Both aim to show people more relevant marketing messages but only behavioral marketing uses a person's data to achieve this.
 Contextual marketing instead shows ads which are matched to a specific location on the internet.

-For example, a sports site might use contextual marketing to only show ads for sports equipment and leave it at that.
-A competing sports site using behavioural marketing would show ads for sports equipment which are tailored to a user’s profile.
+For example a sports site might use contextual marketing to only show ads for sports equipment and leave it at that.
+A competing sports site using behavioral marketing would show ads for sports equipment which are tailored to a user's profile.
 The result is likely to be more relevant and engaging.

 4 types of behavioural marketing

-Any marketing which uses behavioural segmentation and targeting to build and communicate with a profile counts as behavioural marketing.
-There’s lots of room for creativity, but four of the most common types include:
+Any marketing which uses behavioral segmentation and targeting to build and communicate with a profile counts as behavioral marketing.
+There's lots of room for creativity but four of the most common types include:

 - Demographic targeting